benc-uk/kube-workshop/04-deployment/readme.md

 Get used to these commands you will use them a LOT when working with Kubernetes.

-For the next part we'll need the IP address of the pod, you can get this by running `kubectl get pod -o wide` or the command below
+For the next part we'll need the IP address of the pod that was just deployed, you can get this by running `kubectl get pod -o wide` or the command below

 ```bash
 kubectl describe pod --selector app=mongodb | grep ^IP: